AdobeDocs/advertising.en/help/dsp/introduction/advanced-measurement-services.md

 ## More Information

-For information about all advanced measurement solutions, outlining pricing information as well as available formats and regions for each solution, contact your [!DNL Adobe] customer success manager.
+For information about all advanced measurement solutions, outlining pricing information as well as available formats and regions for each solution, contact your Adobe account team.
 Solution-specific case studies are also available upon request.